 Excessive moisture isn’t good for any part of your home, but it’s especially harmful to your wooden doors.
 A fluctuation of temperatures can cause condensation to build between the panes of glass in the door as well as in the wood itself.
 This makes it susceptible to things like wood rot and mold that can weaken the door’s overall structure.
 So, if you notice moisture building around that area, it could be a sign of other problems to come.

 At Bear Mountain Custom Painting, we understand that your home is your castle and you need people who are going to go the extra mile to keep your home secure.
-It’s for this reason that, along with our painting services, we also offer window and door installation.
+It’s for this reason that, along with our painting services, we also offer door repair in Cumming, GA.
 With these services in our arsenal, we can be your one-stop-shop for keeping your home in beautiful condition.